MeghnaSarkar10/ChatBot/README.md

 executed with five participants.
 In our conclusion we discuss the results from the evaluation in the light of our research question.

-Technologies are used : Microsoft Azure Static Web App HTML,CSS,JAVAScript,AI+Machine Learning
+Technologies are used : Microsoft Azure AI + Machine Learning, Web Apps with basics of front end like HTML, CSS, Javascript.

 and as far I will not boring you here are the some usefull links for my project using: